 Use LEDs For Your Christmas Lights Show

 LED lights use 75% less energy and last 25 times longer than incandescent lights.
-They might cost a little bit extra up-front, but if you’re a fan of wowing the neighborhood with your holiday decor, and you leave the lights running to impress, you’ll make up the difference in the long run.
+They might cost a little bit extra up-front, but if you’re a fan of wowing the neighborhood with your holiday decor and you leave the lights running to impress, or if you're planning on leaving the lights up for longer than the month or two around the holidays, you’ll make up the difference in the long run.

 Keep Your Pocket Book Warm and Cozy This Winter

 Using these ten tips this winter will help you in your quest to remain warm without having to go broke.
 These tips are all simple, cost-effective methods that reduce how much you’ll spend on heating this winter.
-But the best part, none of them require you freezing to death.
+But the best part, none of them require you to freeze to death.

 If you’re a resident and would like to discover more helpful tips on how to get the most out of renting with Pangea, check out our residents’ page.
 For more useful information on lifestyle, visit our blog!